ginger-with-a-soul/Explosion_Diffuser-Computational_Intelligence/README.md

 ### Algorithms:

 I've implemented 2 different algorithms that affect the speed of the search drastically, which was the point of this project after all.<br><br>**Brute-force algorithm** is the slowest of them all.
 It goes through variations from back to front transforming current variation into the next one by incrementing it by 1.
-It gets really slow when the lenght of a variation is about 10-11 and the number of symbols is about 7-8.<br><br>
+It gets really slow when the length of a variation is about 10-11 and the number of symbols is about 7-8.<br><br>
 **Genetic algorithm with simulated annealing** is a very efficient implementation of this evolutive algorithm.
 It uses simulated annealing optimization that contributes to what is a very fast stochastic search algorithm. <br><br>

 *In the future I plan to add some other algorithms as an expansion to this project, and a better benchmark for my 2nd algorithm.*